 According to prof. Kaczynski, “modern technology is a unified system in which all parts are dependent on one another.”
 This is to say, you cannot just arbitrarily remove the subjectively negative elements of industrial society and expect to have a better system overall.

 There exists a network of trees in Utah known as Pando connected by an intricate root system.
 You cannot destroy the colony just by cutting down one tree.
 The exact same logic applies if you consider the entire colony to be the industrial system and one tree to be the negative element.
-Even after cutting down one tree, a fundamentally identical tree can spout up somewhere else, albeit not necessarily in the exact same form.
+Even after cutting down one tree, the greater system still remains intact and able to expand.

 You can’t get rid of the “bad” parts of technology and retain only the “good” parts.
 Take modern medicine, for example.
 Progress in medical science depends on progress in chemistry, physics, biology, computer science and other fields.
 Advanced medical treatments require expensive, high-tech equipment that can be made available only by a technologically progressive, economically rich society.
 Clearly you can’t have much Progress in medicine without the whole technological system and everything that goes with it.Prof.
 Kaczynski